— Jean Cocteau

-An artist who followed his own source and inspiration, writer Jean Maurice Eugène Cocteau (1889–1963) was born to bourgeois parents on this day in Paris, France.
-At an early age, he developed a love of creativity, what he called the “fever of crimson and gold."
+An artist who followed his own source and inspiration, writer Jean Maurice Eugène Cocteau (1889–1963) was born on this day in Paris, France.
+From an early age, he embraced creativity, calling it the "fever of crimson and gold."

 "It is not inspiration; it is expiration," he once said.

-Expelled from school after his father's suicide, he searched for meaning in the tragedy and chose the bohemian path; creating and experimenting, his dazzling poetry revealed truths and provided a moral compass to the artists of his time.
+After his father's suicide, Cocteau was expelled from school and searched for meaning in tragedy.
+He chose a bohemian path of creation and experimentation.
+His dazzling poetry revealed truths and provided a moral compass for the artists of his time.

-"Beauty is made out of connections," he said, skilled in self-promotion.
+"Beauty is made out of connections," he explained.
+Cocteau was a master of self-promotion.

-Cocteau was a multi-talented artist, his expression influenced by his friendships with such contemporaries as the composer Igor Stravinsky and artist Pablo Picasso.
-He experimented with fantasy, mythology, and theater.
+A multi-talented creator, he was influenced by friendships with composer Igor Stravinsky and artist Pablo Picasso.
+He blended fantasy, mythology, and theater into his work.

 "The poet doesn't invent.
 He listens," he said.

-In 1925, he made his first film.
-His Beauty and the Beast (1945) and Orpheus (1950) were considered French masterpieces.
-Writing and directing, he introduced surrealism to the French cinema as "a petrified fountain of thought."
-A means, he said, "of expressing things that I carry within me.”
+He directed his first film in 1925.
+His masterworks Beauty and the Beast (1945) and Orpheus (1950) are timeless.
+Through writing and directing, he introduced surrealism to French cinema as "a petrified fountain of thought."

-After the death of his great friend Raymond Radiguet, Cocteau was inspired by the French essayist Michel de Montaigne to write The Difficulty of Being in 1947, exploring ideas about life, death, and friendship.
+After the death of his great friend Raymond Radiguet, Cocteau was inspired by essayist Michel de Montaigne to write The Difficulty of Being (1947), exploring life, death, and friendship.

 He said, "What the public criticizes in you, cultivate.
 It is you."